Clinical Humanities Certificate Program in Dentistry

 In 2015, the McGovern Center joined forces with the UTHealth School of Dentistry to offer a Clinical Humanities Certificate Program—the first of its kind in any United States dental school.

-The Clinical Humanities Certificate Program at the School of Dentistry encompasses the first three years of dental school training, with structured programs and learning opportunities that allow students to reflect, share, and work together to enhance their individual and collective capacities to see and care for the patient.
+The Clinical Humanities Certificate Program at the School of Dentistry encompasses the first three years of dental school training.
+It has structured programs and learning opportunities that allow students to reflect, share, and work together to enhance their individual and collective capacities to see and care for the patient.
 Students completing this program have their certificates conferred at a banquet in April each year.
 They also receive recognition at the School of Dentistry Senior Awards Banquet.

-The program enables students to enrich their humanities education through participation in elective courses, lecture series, writing workshops, and production of an original scholarly work.
+The program enables students to enrich their humanities education through participation in elective courses, lecture series, writing workshops, and the production of original scholarly work.

 Program Goals

-• To enhance the traditional dental curriculum, given that dentistry to both an art and a science.
+• To enhance the traditional dental curriculum, given that dentistry is both an art and a science.

 • To explore health care through the lenses of history, ethics, law, literature, religion and spirituality, social sciences, cultural studies, and the arts by providing students with insight into the human condition and a patient-centered approach to health care.